mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 - :ref:`FilterEvents <algm-FilterEvents-v1>` has refactored on splitting sample logs.
 - :ref:`FilterEvents <algm-FilterEvents-v1>` now copies units for the logs in the filtered workspaces
 - :ref:`SimpleShapeMonteCarloAbsorption <algm-SimpleShapeMonteCarloAbsorption>` has been added to simplify sample environment inputs for MonteCarloAbsorption
+- :ref:`IntegreatePeaksMD <algm-IntegratePeaksMD-v2>` allows now to for optional culling of the top one percent of the background events.

 Deprecated
 ##########